0 Items

 When to harvest

-Tomatoes come in a range of different shapes and sizes, and have different uses in the kitchen.
+Tomatoes come in a variety of shapes and sizes, each with their own best uses in the kitchen.
+Choosing the right type will help you get the most from your crop.

 Bush tomatoes need much less training than cordon types, so they’re a good choice for first-time tomato growers.